Georgia Babladelis

-Georgia Babladelis (January 30, 1931 – May 28, 2009) was a female psychologist, born to Greek immigrant parents in Manistique, Michigan.
+Georgia Babladelis (January 30, 1931 – May 28, 2009) was an American psychologist, born to Greek immigrant parents in Manistique, Michigan.
 Starting in the 1950s, Babladelis' work focused on creating diversity in universities and ensuring that women had a place in the workforce as well as in school environments.
-Babledelis studied gender and sex roles; personality development; psychotherapy; the psychology of women; and women's education.
+Babladelis studied gender and sex roles; personality development; psychotherapy; the psychology of women; and women's education.
 Babladelis played a major role in Division 35: Society for the Psychology of Women, which formed as a special interest group for the American Psychological Association in 1973.

 Early life and education

-Babladelis had a sister, Helen, and a brother, George.
+Babladelis had a sister, Helen, and two brothers, George and Nicholas.
 She remained in Michigan for much of her youth.
 Babladelis earned a Bachelor of Arts in Psychology from the University of Michigan in 1953.
 She earned her Master of Arts from the University of California at Berkeley in 1957.
 In 1960, she was awarded a Ph.D. in Psychology from the University of Colorado.